US Flag - fm USfamily.net

 • Chapter 40 - Engineering - Introduction; Frank Kline tidbits; PC Design by Bob Langer; Maintenance Panels by Larry Bolton; Embedded Processors by Harry Wise; and Computer Aided Design (CAD) by Earl Vraa, et al.

-• Chapter 43 - Field Service: Introduction, History of Field Service by Dick Roessler, Johnston Island and Vandenberg AFB by Neumann and Sandusky, and Refurbishment by Koltes..
+• Chapter 43 - Field Service: Introduction, History of Field Service by Dick Roessler, Johnston Island and Vandenberg AFB by Neumann and Sandusky, and Refurbishment by Koltes.

-• Chapter 44 - Interface engineering: Introduction, Low Level Serial, Fiber Optics, 1773, SHINPADS, and communications systems.
+• Chapter 44 - Interface engineering: Introduction, Point-to-Point, Low Level Serial, Fiber Optics, 1773, SHINPADS, and communications systems.

 • Chapter 45 - Memory Engineering: Introduction, Drum Memories, Braided Wire Memory, Plated Wire Memory, Bubble Memory, Film Memory, Core Memory, and Semi-conductor Memory.